Get started with Azure AI Foundry projects in VS Code (Preview)

 Our prebuilt development environments are based on a docker container that has Azure AI SDKs, the prompt flow SDK, and other tools.
 The environment is configured to run VS Code remotely inside of the container.
 The container is defined in a similar way to this Dockerfile, and is based on Microsoft's Python 3.10 Development Container Image.

-Your file explorer is opened to the specific project directory you launched from in AI Foundry portal.
+Your file explorer is opened to the specific project directory you launched from in Azure AI Foundry portal.

 The container is configured with the Azure AI folder hierarchy (afh